mathjax/MathJax-docs/basic/accessibility.rst

   and exploration of subexpressions.
 - An aural rendering tool providing on-the-fly speech-text for mathematical content and its subexpressions using various rule sets.
-- Tactile rendering tool enabling Nemeth Braille output on a connecte Braille displays.
+- Tactile rendering tool enabling Nemeth Braille output on a connected Braille displays.
 - An exploration tool, allowing for meaningful exploration of mathematical content including multiple highlighting features, magnification and